elastic/elasticsearch-js/README.md

 [![Selenium Tests Status](https://saucelabs.com/browser-matrix/elasticsearch-js.svg)](https://saucelabs.com/u/elasticsearch-js)

 We also provide builds of the elasticsearch.js client for use in the browser.
 These versions of the client are currently *experimental*.
+More information is available [here](http://www.elasticsearch.org/guide/en/elasticsearch/client/javascript-api/current/browser-builds.html).

 ### Bower
 If you use bower to manage your dependencies, then just run: